franz-deleon/OAuth2Provider/README.md

                     'name' => 'client_credentials',
                     // list of available options:
                     'options' => array(
-                        // *_storage are mapped automatically using the 'storages' config.
-Use only if using a unique storage 'client_credentials_storage' => 'OAuth2ProviderTests\Assets\Storage\ClientCredentialsStorage',
+                        // *_storage are mapped automatically to the defined 'storages' config.
+Use only if using a unique storage.
+                        'client_credentials_storage' => 'OAuth2ProviderTests\Assets\Storage\ClientCredentialsStorage',
                         // list of available configs:
                         'configs' => array(